Best cities for shopping in The Netherlands

 For attractions climb the Domtower or go gaming at Gamestate.
 There’re plenty of museums in Utrecht, good ones are Museum Speelklok, Spoorwegmuseum and the Universiteitsmuseum.
 In my blog about activities with kids in Utrecht I describe them in more detail, you can find that here.
 Utrecht has some beautiful street art, so go on a tour exploring it.

 The number 1 city for me in The Netherlands, I just love the vibe there.
+It’s also the reason I placed it on our list of the Best Cities in Europe to Visit.
 The atmosphere is burgundian and distinguished.
 While walking through Maastricht you hear Dutch, German, Limburgian, Flemmish and some French.

 There are plenty of shops, already beginning in the Stationsstraat just outside the trainstation.
 After crossing the St. Servaasbridge there are even more shops and a lively atmosphere.
 Maastricht had ‘Kookhuis aan de Maes’, a cooking shop which has so much good stuff!
 I never walk out empty handed.
 With the Vrijthof and Markt and in all the smaller streets, Maastricht has lots of good restaurants and terraces.
 My blog about my favorite restaurants in Maastricht is here.
 Love the goosberry cake, local to the area.

 With the St. Servaasbridge, Maastricht has the oldest bridge in the country.
 There are still caves left from the mining days, which are open to the public.
 In Valkenburg there are Christmas markets in the caves in November and December.
 Good museums are the Natural history museum and the Van Abbemuseum.

 A lively center with lots of shops to browse through.
 It’s fun to walk around the city center.
 There are lots of good restaurants and terraces.
 One of Paul’s favorite restaurants is located in Tilburg: Gember & Sereh.
 A blog about restaurants in Tilburg from us is here.